SalmaAmgarou/FSTT-ChatBot/README.md

 #### Data Collection

-Data about FSTT, including courses, activities, and other relevant information, was collected using web scraping technique especially scrapy framework that provide an incredible integration with database easiest scraping with css selector
+Data about FSTT, including courses, activities, and other relevant information, was collected using web scraping technique especially `scrapy framework` that provide an incredible integration with database easiest scraping with css selector

 ### Fine-Tuning Process:
 #### Dataset Preparation:

-- The data was processed and formatted into instructions and responses.
+- The data was processed and formatted into `instructions` and `responses`.
-- A custom prompt format was created to enhance the training process.
+- A `custom prompt` format was created to enhance the training process.

 #### Model Selection:

-Mistral-7B-Instruct-v0.3 was chosen for its advanced capabilities in handling French language tasks and arabic also.
+`Mistral-7B-Instruct-v0.3` was chosen for its advanced capabilities in handling French language tasks and `arabic` also.

 #### Training:

-- The model was fine-tuned using LoRA (Low-Rank Adaptation) to optimize for performance and efficiency.
+- The model was fine-tuned using `LoRA` (Low-Rank Adaptation) to optimize for performance and efficiency.
-- he training was conducted on Kaggle to leverage its computational resources.
+- he training was conducted on `Kaggle` to leverage its `computational resources`.

 #### Implementation:

-- The chatbot backend was implemented using Flask, and the frontend using React.
+- The chatbot backend was implemented using `Flask`, and the frontend using `React`.
-- Docker was used to containerize the applications for easy deployment.
+- `Docker` was used to containerize the applications for easy deployment.

 ### Tools and Technologies

-- LLMs (Mistral, Ollama(Mistral))
+- `LLMs (Mistral, Ollama(Mistral))`
-- LangChain
+- `LangChain`
-- Vector Databases (Chroma)
+- `Vector Databases (Chroma)`
-- LLMOps, Fine Tuning, LoRA/QLoRA
+- `LLMOps, Fine Tuning, LoRA/QLoRA`
-- Quantization (float32 – int8)
+- `Quantization (float32 – int8)`
-- PEFT (Parameter Efficient Fine-Tuning)
+- `PEFT (Parameter Efficient Fine-Tuning)`
-- ReactJS, Flask, Docker
+- `ReactJS, Flask, Docker`
-- Arabic NLP, Data Augmentation, Scrapy Framework
+- `Arabic NLP, Data Augmentation, Scrapy Framework`
-- Prompt Engineering
+- `Prompt Engineering`

 ### Backend Development
 #### Choice of Framework

-Flask was chosen for its simplicity, flexibility, and scalability, making it suitable for building RESTful APIs.
+`Flask` was chosen for its simplicity, flexibility, and scalability, making it suitable for building `RESTful APIs`.

 ### DevOps Integration

-Continuous Integration and Deployment (CI/CD) were integrated using Docker, ensuring smooth and efficient development workflows.
+Continuous Integration and `Deployment (CI/CD)` were integrated using `Docker`, ensuring smooth and efficient development workflows.

 ### Single Page Application (SPA)
 #### Architecture

-The frontend was developed as a Single Page Application using React, offering a seamless and interactive user experience.
+The frontend was developed as a `Single Page Application` using `React`, offering a seamless and interactive user experience.
 Benefits and Challenges

     Benefits: Enhanced user experience, faster interactions, and easier state management.